 Participants

-The participants of the experiment are chosen randomly from the friends of the team members, based on their availability.
-We had 8 participants in total, of which 3 are females and 5 are males (?).
+Convenient samples of 8 participants were selected from amongst friends of the team members, of which 3 are females and 5 are males (?).
 All the participants are UBC students and are computer users with average level of computer knowledge.
-The first participant was part of the pilot study.
-Participants 2, 3, 4 and 5 did the experiments in an observation room (discussed below) and all other participants completed the experiments in general settings with one of the team members.
+The first participant was intended to be a pilot subject, but since no significant changes were made in the study, the responses from the pilot study are included here.
+Four participants (P2, P3, P4 & P5) did the experiments in an observation room specially designed for human subject experiments (discussed below), and all other participants completed the experiments in general settings with one of the team members.

 Apparatus

-The experiments were done on two connected personal computers.
+The experiments were conducted by using two connected personal computers.
 The software system of one of them was specially configured as the working environment for the participant; we call this computer the participant’s computer.
 The other computer was controlled by an experimenter to give simulated tasks and interruptions to the participants; we call this the experimenter’s computer.
-Four participants did the experiment in an observation room specially designed for human subject experiments.

 The Participant’s Computer

 The participant’s computer was running Windows 7 Professional as its operating system.
 To simulate the working environment of a regular computer user, we created a new clean user account on the computer.
-Preinstalled software includes Mozilla Firefox, Mozilla Thunderbird for receiving email messages, Windows Live Messenger for receiving instant messages and our TabFour browser.
+Preinstalled software includes Mozilla Thunderbird for receiving email messages, Windows Live Messenger for receiving instant messages, Mozilla Firefox and our TabFour prototype as the web browsers.
 In addition, we also installed screen capture software Fraps to record real screen motion of the participant for further analysis.

 The Firefox web browser was ensured to have no bookmarks or plug-ins installed, which may influence the accuracy of our experiment.
 The contexts created in the TabFour browser were cleaned and the email messages in Thunderbird were also cleaned after each experiment.
 Fraps was turned on once the computer was handed over to the participant.
 We realized that Fraps may cause performance issues to the computer but this will not influence the results of the experiment.
 See detailed analysis of this in the pilot study section below.